AvisChiu/Learning_SDN/README.md

 Step4: Installs some necessary tools in opendaylight
 ---
-to install the tools,it's difficult to say different versions have the same command but there some necessary tools in this 0.7.0 version. and you can check by using
+To install the tools,it's difficult to say different versions have the same command but there some necessary tools in this 0.7.0 version.
+And you can check by using
 ```
 feature:list
 ```
-it will show you what tools you can install, try to use below command line to find what you need and what's the real name of the tool.
+It will show you what tools you can install,
+Try to use below command line to find what you need and what's the real name of the tool.
 ```
 feature:list | grep <something>
 ```